-Red panda babies debut at Philadelphia Zoo; names sought
+Red panda babies debut in Philadelphia; names sought

 Philadelphia — Two baby red pandas have made their debut at the Philadelphia Zoo.